 Notes

-- Use a combination of sweet and tart apples for the best tasting filling.
-I used Granny Smith, MacIntosh and Cortland.
+- Use a combination of sweet and tart apples for the best-tasting filling.

 - The sprinkling of almond flour prevents a soggy crust.

-- Arrange the sliced apples any way you like on the dough but make sure to compact them together (refer to photo in the text).
+- Arrange the sliced apples any way you like on the dough but compact them together (refer to photo in the text).

 - The dough can be made up to 2 days ahead and chilled.